CrowdStrike/glide-core/CONTRIBUTING.md

 It also neatly abstracts away specific script names from CI configuration.

 In general, think of `*:development:*` scripts as long-running (`--serve`, `--watch`) and mutative (`--fix`, `--write`) and `*:production:*` scripts as neither.

+### Why are `assets` and `fonts` protected branches on GitHub?

+All of our code is deployed to a single Cloudflare R2 bucket.
+Each branch is [deployed](https://github.com/CrowdStrike/glide-core/blob/main/.github/workflows/on-pull-request-opened-and-synchronize.yml#L126) to a directory based on the branch name.
+And artifacts from our latest publish are [deployed](https://github.com/CrowdStrike/glide-core/blob/main/.github/workflows/on-merge-branch-changeset-release-main.yml#L95) to the top level of the bucket.
+It's a simple setup.
+But it means we can't have branch names that conflict and thus overwrite top-level directories that contain artifacts.